 Self-defense pepper spray.
 We discuss When, Why, and How to use it.

-- Pepper spray is generally regarded to be a most distressing to experience.
+- Pepper spray is generally regarded to be the most distressing to experience.

 - Using pepper spray irresponsibly can incur criminal or civil liability.